 Additional Style Information for Online Content

 Consistent look, feel and function improves usability and presents TMCC as a unified organization.

-- You may use italics to indicate book titles and magazine titles, but use them sparingly.
+- You may use italics to indicate book titles and magazine titles.

 - Do not use underlines; Web users may think that they are links.

 - Use bold only sparingly to emphasize points or bring attention to key phrases.

 - Do not colorize text.
 You don’t need to make things red and flashy to grab attention.
 A clean page and layout does that for you automatically.

 - Do not use UPPERCASE for anything (except abbreviations or acronyms).